Yeqzids/mercury/README.md

 Sample datas are stores in *.in.sample files.
 If you want to try the integrator just run the compile.sh and answer "yes" for the question about creating sample files.

+*Modification by Quan-Zhi Ye*
+Sep 17, 2014

+Radiation force and Poynting-Robertson drags are added, thanks to Paul Wiegert and Man-To Hui's discussions.
+The below message has been modified accordingly.

 **Original message by John E. Chambers**